About this Blog

 Welcome!
 Thanks for checking out On Food Stamps.

-While my Food Stamp Challenge project has come to an end, I still post periodically on anything and everything dealing with food.
-You can see what I learned in my Food Stamp Challenge by reading the Greatest Hits posts linked to the right side of the page.
+While my Food Stamp Challenge project has come to an end, you can see what I learned from it by reading the Greatest Hits posts linked to the right side of the page.
+Please excuse any out-of-date links, as I am no longer updating this blog on a regular basis.

 Stay Hungry,